/tg/ Station 13 - Modules - Types

 Render plates

 The rendering system uses two objects to unify planes: render_relay and render_plates.
 Render relays use render_target/source and the relay_render_to_plane proc to replicate the plane master on the render relay.
 This render relay is then rendered onto a render_plate, which is a plane master that renders the render_relays onto itself.
-This plate can then be hierachically rendered with the same process until it reaches the master render_plate, which is the plate that will actually render to the player.
+This plate can then be hierarchically rendered with the same process until it reaches the master render_plate, which is the plate that will actually render to the player.
 These plates naturally in the byond style have quirks.
 For example, rendering to two plates will double any effects such as color or filters, and as such you need to carefully manage how you render them.
 Keep in mind as well that when sorting the layers for rendering on a plane that they should not be negative, this is handled automatically in relay_render_to_plane.
-When debugging note that mouse_opacity can act bizzarly with this method, such as only allowing you to click things that are layered over objects on a certain plane but auomatically setting the mouse_opacity should be handling this.
+When debugging note that mouse_opacity can act bizarrely with this method, such as only allowing you to click things that are layered over objects on a certain plane but automatically setting the mouse_opacity should be handling this.
 Note that if you decide to manipulate a plane with internal byond objects that you will have to manually extrapolate the vars that are set if you want to render them to another plane (See blackness plane for example), and that this is not documented anywhere.

-Goodluck and godspeed with coding - Just another contributor
+Good luck and godspeed with coding - Just another contributor